Unit 1-SfM: Introduction to SfM

 - SfM Field Methods Manual for Students (Microsoft Word 2007 (.docx) 6.8MB Jun28 23) PDF (Acrobat (PDF) 1MB Jun28 23) - Includes SfM functions, considerations for survey design, and platform options

-- General guide to using the Agisoft MetaShape Pro software for data exploration and some processing.
-Agisoft software was selected because, at the time of writing, the majority of geoscientists seemed to be using it for SfM processing.
-Thirty-day fully-functional trial licenses have worked well for students to use on short-tern assignments on their own computers.
+Agisoft software was selected because, at the time of writing, the majority of geoscientists were using it for SfM processing.
+Thirty-day fully-functional trial licenses have worked well for students to use on short-term assignments on their own computers.
 If you wish to use it repeatedly yourself or have it on laboratory computers, licenses will need to be purchased.
-This manual also applies to Units 2-5.
+Educational and multi-license pricing is available.